core-wg/resource-directory/draft-ietf-core-resource-directory.md

 endpoint name for looking up what information to provision to the malicious device.

-Endpoint authentication needs to be checked independenlty of whether there are configured requirements on the credentials for a given endpoint name ({{secure-ep}}) or whether arbitrary names are accepted ({{arbitrary-ep}}).
+Endpoint authentication needs to be checked independently of whether there are configured requirements on the credentials for a given endpoint name ({{secure-ep}}) or whether arbitrary names are accepted ({{arbitrary-ep}}).

 Simple registration could be used to circumvent address based access control: